Bridging the Gap in Motorcycle Passenger Helmet Use in Kampala

 ANGELA TUMUHAIRWE

-She has collaborated with Uganda Road Accident Reduction Network Organisation, Steadman Global consulting limited and the National Environment Management Authourity of Uganda since 2019.
+She has collaborated with Uganda Road Accident Reduction Network Organisation, Steadman Global Consulting Limited and the National Environment Management Authority of Uganda since 2019.

-As Programs Coordinator at the Road Safety Advocacy Coalition of Uganda, she played a key role in coordinating the coalitions’ engagement in the first Uganda Road Safety Conference 2025, ensuring youth voices, civil society input, and data-driven advocacy were at the forefront.
+As Programmes Coordinator at the Road Safety Advocacy Coalition of Uganda, she was key in coordinating the coalition’s engagement in the first Uganda Road Safety Conference 2025, ensuring youth voices, civil society input, and data-driven advocacy were at the forefront.

 ABOUT THE LEAD ORGANISATION